-Economic development efforts in North Carolina found continued success in fiscal year 2023 across all EDPNC's primary functions, and the national media took notice.
-North Carolina was named CNBC's Top State for Business and "State of the Year" by Business Facilities magazine, and EDPNC was awarded Area Development's inaugural "Platinum Shovel" award for going above and beyond the gold standard in job creation and investment.
-EDPNC remained focused on its core mission - to improve the economic well-being and quality of life for all North Carolinians - by recruiting new business operations to the state, supporting existing employers, helping companies increase international sales, counseling small-business startups and promoting the state as a tourism destination.
+Economic development efforts in North Carolina found continued success in fiscal year 2024 across all the Economic Development Partnership of North Carolina's (EDPNC) primary functions, and the national media took notice.
+North Carolina was named CNBC's Top State for Business for the second year in a row.
+The state was also named the #2 business climate in the nation by Business Facilities magazine and the #2 state for manufacturing in the nation by Site Selection magazine.
+The EDPNC remained focused on its core mission - to improve the economic well-being and quality of life for all North Carolinians - by recruiting new business operations to the state, supporting existing employers, helping companies increase international sales, counseling small-business startups, and promoting the state as a tourism destination.